barronh/nna_methods/README.md

 --------

-The example below uses default interpolation methods on California Housing prices interpolations based solely on longitude, latitude.
-Not a great test, because we know that the model will not fit well, but it demonstrates the ease of use.
+The example below uses default interpolation methods on California Housing prices interpolations based solely on interpolating sparse data.
+We do not expect the model to fit well and the correlation is around 0.6.
+The intent is not to make a great model of housing, but to show the ease of use.

 ```
 import pandas as pd